eaton/angrylittletree/_posts/2013-05-09-empathy-and-perspective.md

 ---
-published: false
+published: true
 layout: default
 title: Empathy and Perspective
-summary: "Sometimes, compassion is as simple as realizing that everyone else is scared, too."
+summary: "Sometimes, compassion is as simple as realizing that everyone else is confused, too."

 ---